ghiscoding/multiple-select-vanilla/README.md

   - `useSelectOptionLabelToHtml` similar to `useSelectOptionLabel` but also renders HTML.
   - `renderOptionLabelAsHtml` will render selected options as HTML code (see [demo](https://ghiscoding.github.io/multiple-select-vanilla/#/options27))
   - `sanitizer` can be used to sanitize HTML code and prevent XSS cross-site scripting attacks (see [demo](https://ghiscoding.github.io/multiple-select-vanilla/#/options32)).
+    - when none is provided, it will use the [Sanitizer API](https://developer.mozilla.org/en-US/docs/Web/API/Sanitizer) (not supported by Safari)
   - `showOkButton` adds an "OK" button at the end of the multiple select option list (see [demo](https://ghiscoding.github.io/multiple-select-vanilla/#/options25))
   - `showSearchClear` show a clear filter button on the search filter input (see [demo](https://ghiscoding.github.io/multiple-select-vanilla/#/options34))
   - `diacriticParser` custom parser to normalize diacritic symbols when filtering select list (see [demo](https://ghiscoding.github.io/multiple-select-vanilla/#/options35))